 While the full Board has overall responsibility for risk oversight, it is supported by our Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Corporate Social Responsibility Committee, which each have responsibility for addressing risks inherent within their areas of oversight.
-Each of the committee chairs regularly reports to our board of directors regarding significant risks addressed
+Each of the committee chairs regularly reports to our board of directors regarding significant risks addressed.

 The Audit Committee is responsible for assisting our board of directors with its oversight of our overall risk management profile, our accounting, reporting and financial practices, including the integrity of our financial statements, our administrative and financial controls, and our compliance with legal and regulatory requirements.
 The Audit Committee is also responsible for overseeing cyber risk, information security and technology risk, including management's actions to identify, assess, mitigate and remediate material cyber issues and risks.
 Through its regular meetings with management, including the finance, legal and internal audit functions, the Audit Committee periodically reviews the Company's major risk exposures and the steps management has undertaken to control them.
 The Audit Committee also receives regular reports from our Vice President Information Systems and other members of management on the Company's technology and cyber risk profile, enterprise cyber program and key enterprise cyber initiatives.
-The Audit Committee coordinates with the full board of directors regarding the strategic implications of cyber and technology risks.
 The Audit Committee also reviews our cyber and data risk management strategy and policies on at least a semi-annual basis with our management.
 In addition, the Audit Committee and our board of directors will promptly be made aware of any significant cyber or data security-related incidents.
 The Audit Committee is also responsible for overseeing any related party transactions.